-Application for 1915(c) HCBS Waiver: Draft NC.019.06.02 - Nov 01, 2019 Page 149 of 285 Prospective Individual Budget Amount.
-There is a limit on the maximum dollar amount authorized for each specific participant.
-Furnish the information specified above. unt of waiver services Budget Limits by Level of Support.
-Based on an assessment process and/or other factor assigned to funding levels that are limits on the maximum dollar amount of waiver services and the information specified above.
-Other Type of Limit.
+Application for 1915(c) HCBS Waiver: NC.4141.R06.02 - May 01, 2020 (as of May 01, 2020) Page 153 of 288 П Prospective Individual Budget Amount.
+There is a limit on the maximum dollar amount of authorized for each specific participant.
+Furnish the information specified above. waiver services Budget Limits by Level of Support.
+Based on an assessment process and/or other factors, passigned to funding levels that are limits on the maximum dollar amount of waiver services.
+Furnish the information specified above. participants are Other Type of Limit.
 The state employs another type of limit.
 Describe the limit and furnish the information specified above.
-Appendix C: Participant Services C-5: Home and Community-Based Settings Explain how residential and non-residential settings in this waiver comply with federal HCB Settings red 441.301(c)(4)-(5) and associated CMS guidance.
-Include: quirements at 42 CFR 1.
-Description of the settings and how they meet federal HCB Settings requirements, at the time of future. submission and in the 2.
-Description of the means by which the state Medicaid agency ascertains that all waiver settings requirements, at the time of this submission and ongoing. neet federal HCB Setting Note instructions at Module 1, Attachment #2, HCB Settings Waiver Transition Plan for description of s requirements at the time of submission.
-Do not duplicate that information here. ettings that do not meet See Attachment #2, HCB Settings Waiver Transition Plan, for a description of how the state will achiev HCB settings requirements of the final rule for both residential and non-residential settings. e compliance with the Appendix D: Participant-Centered Planning and Service Delivery D-1: Service Plan Development (1 of 8) State Participant-Centered Service Plan Title: Person/Family-Centered Plan of Care a.
-Responsibility for Service Plan Development.
-Per 42 CFR §441.301(b)(2), specify who is resp development of the service plan and the qualifications of these individuals (select each that applied to the service).
-Registered nurse, licensed to practice in the state Licensed practical or vocational nurse, acting within the scope of practice under state law ☐ Licensed physician (M.D. or D.O) 00/04/22/2
+Appendix C : Participant Services -5: Home and Community-Based Settings idential and non-residential settings in this waiver comply with federal HCB Settings requiren) and associated CMS guidance.
+Include: nents at 42 CFR 1.
+Descripti future. on of the settings and how they meet federal HCB Settings requirements, at the time of submi ssion and in the on of the means by which the state Medicaid agency ascertains that all waiver settings meet for ents, at the time of this submission and ongoing. ederal HCB Setting s at Module 1, Attachment #2, HCB Settings Waiver Transition Plan for description of setting the time of submission.
+Do not duplicate that information here. s that do not meet #2, HCB Settings Waiver Transition Plan, for a description of how the state will achieve comquirements of the final rule for both residential and non-residential settings. pliance with the Appendix D : Participant-Centered Planning and Service Delivery D- -1: Service Plan Development (1 of 8) nt-Centered Service Plan Title: Person/Family-C Centered Plan of Care developm ibility for Service Plan Development.
+Per 42 CFR §441.301(b)(2), specify who is responsible the service plan and the qualifications of these individuals (select each that applies): e for the istered nurse, licensed to practice in the state ensed practical or vocational nurse, acting within the scope of practice under state law ensed physician (M.D. or D.O)